About Support Services Brokerages

 The specific type of supports and services an individual receives depends on their Oregon Needs Assessment (ONA), an assessment tool that determines their level of need and Medicaid funding.
 Some individuals seek assistance to get a TriMet Honored Citizen's pass, while others need help with accessing services that support them in finding employment and housing.

-Why were Brokerages started?
+Why were brokerages started?

 Brokerages were contracted by the State of Oregon following the closure of state-run institutions.
 With the closure of these institutions, there grew a need for additional support among families with members who experienced a developmental disability and wanted to live more independent and integrated lives within the community.